Drakkarrr/D-prompt-AI/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-# Chat with D-prompt AI is now available!

-# D-prompt AI code generation is now available!
+# Chat with D-prompt AI code generation, chat generation, music generation, video generation and image generation is now available!

-# D-prompt Image Generator is now available!
+To be implemented: Limit user's usage to API

 ## Getting Started